 The Serverless Application Repository will be a place to discover a collection of apps built but others, and to share the functions you build yourself.
 Want to send a text message with Lambda?
 Someone has probably written a function for that.
 Want to order a pizza with the click of the button?
 Well…you might have to write that one yourself, but you can share it once you do!

 Joking aside, the Serverless Application Repository will be a huge asset in furthering Amazon’s goal of making development easier.
-We all use third party libraries from time to time, and innovation is about standing on the shoulders of giants.
+We all use third-party libraries from time to time, and innovation is about standing on the shoulders of giants.
 The Serverless Application Repository is currently in preview, but once it launches, it’s sure to be an amazing tool.

 I said before that today’s keynote wasn’t about futurism, but in a way, it was.
 Werner Vogels laid out a very clear plan for AWS – make building easier – and the services he announced will be incredibly helpful in realizing that vision.
-At Cloud Assessments, we often talk about the power of technology to change the world, and how cloud education changes people’s lives.
+At Linux Academy, we often talk about the power of technology to change the world, and how cloud education changes people’s lives.
 That’s something we strongly believe in.
 Over the past few days, we’ve seen some really cool new products and features that align very closely with that belief, and we’re so excited to see what the future holds – not just for AWS, but for our students.

 It’s easy to get excited about the technical aspects of a new service, but today’s keynote highlighted something that’s just as important: what you’re actually using that service for.
 After all, computers are just tools.
 They might be really neat tools that are fun to talk (and sometimes argue) about.
 They might be complex and even frustrating at times.
 But they serve a purpose – to help us make things.